pedger/craft-breaking-news/README.md

         composer require pedger/craft-breaking-news

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft Breaking News.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for craft-breaking-news.

-## Craft Breaking News Overview
+## craft-breaking-news Overview

 -Insert text here-

-## Configuring Craft Breaking News
+## Configuring craft-breaking-news

 -Insert text here-

-## Using Craft Breaking News
+## Using craft-breaking-news

 -Insert text here-

-## Craft Breaking News Roadmap
+## craft-breaking-news Roadmap

 Some things to do, and ideas for potential features:

 * Release it

-Brought to you by [Pedro Germani](pedrops.com)
+Brought to you by [Pedro Germani](http://pedrops.com)